fu-raz/midi-mixer-wavelink-new/README.md

 - Mute buttons work
 - Linked sliders adjust volume for both monitor and stream bi-directionally
 - If you add or remove channels in WaveLink they sync with the MIDI Mixer
 - Solo button to mute all input channels except the one of the pressed button.
-Saves a 'snapshot' of mute states when solo button is pressed
+Saves a 'snapshot' of mute states when solo button is pressed and restores that snapshot when solo is disabled again

 ### Output
 - Mixers are added for Monitor Mix and Stream Mix